 - No need for oil instead of high heated oil.

-- No mess instead of greasy hard to clean bowl.
+- No mess instead of a greasy hard-to-clean bowl.

-What to look for when Choosing an Air Popcorn Popper
+What to look for when Choosing an Air Popper

 As a side note, if you will be popping regularly for a large family or groups of people, I would recommend taking a look at a bigger popcorn machine.
 They are not air poppers, but are specifically designed to handle popping large amounts of popcorn in one go.